Analyzing Privacy Leakage in Machine Learning via Multiple Hypothesis Testing: A Lesson From Fano: Experiment

-\paragraph{Result.} \autoref{fig:synthetic} plots advantage as a function of the sampling probability $q$ for randomized response (left) and noise standard deviation $\sigma$ for the Gaussian mechanism (right).
-For randomized response (\autoref{fig:synthetic_rr}), a higher $q$ increases the probability of sampling $Y$ from the uniform distribution and hence improves privacy.
-This is reflected in the empirical lower bound (dashed line) as the adversary's advantage decreases to $0$ when $q=1$.
-Both the baseline (gray) and the advantage bound using \autoref{thm:renyi_bound} (blue) rely on RDP accounting.
-We observe that the bound from \autoref{thm:renyi_bound} is consistently lower than the baseline bound, although both are relatively loose compared to the empirical lower bound.
-In contrast, using Fano's inequality with exact mutual information gives a \emph{tight} advantage upper bound, matching the empirical lower bound.
-This validates the derivation in \autoref{sec:randomized_response} showing that the MAP estimator attains equality in Fano's inequality.
+\paragraph{Result.} \autoref{fig:synthetic} plots advantage as a function of the sampling probability $q$ for randomized response and noise standard deviation $\sigma$ for the Gaussian mechanism.
+For randomized response (\autoref{fig:synthetic_rr}), a higher $q$ increases privacy and is reflected in the empirical lower bound (dashed line) as the adversary's advantage decreases to $0$ when $q=1$.
+The corresponding DP $\epsilon$ for different values of $q$ are shown in the right plot.
+The bound from \autoref{thm:renyi_bound} is consistently lower than both baseline bounds, although all three bounds are relatively loose compared to the empirical lower bound.
+In contrast, using Fano's inequality with exact mutual information gives a \emph{tight} advantage upper bound that matches the empirical lower bound.
+This is to be expected as it can be shown that the MAP estimator attains equality in Fano's inequality under the uniform input distribution; see \autoref{sec:method_details}.

 For the Gaussian mechanism (\autoref{fig:synthetic_gaussian}), a higher $\sigma$ introduces more randomness and increases privacy, and thus both the empirical lower bound as well as the upper bounds decrease as $\sigma$ increases.
-Similar to the randomized response result, the baseline bound is strictly dominated by \autoref{thm:renyi_bound}, whereas \autoref{thm:mutual_info_gaussian} further tightens the advantage bound for lower values of $\sigma$.
+Similar to the randomized response result, the baseline bounds are strictly dominated by \autoref{thm:renyi_bound}.
 Using Monte-Carlo to approximate mutual information gives the tightest advantage bound that closely matches the behavior of the empirical lower bound.
-These results demonstrate the power and tightness of the Fano's inequality analysis for bounding data reconstruction advantage.
-They also suggest that tight mutual information privacy accounting can enable strong semantic privacy guarantees for relatively low amounts of DP noise addition.
+These results demonstrate the power and tightness of the Fano's inequality analysis, and suggests that tight mutual information privacy accounting can grant strong semantic privacy guarantees for relatively low amounts of DP noise.